 Ramada by Wyndham Boston

 Ramada is the most cost-effective option we have on this list.
-Its location may be a bit problematic, but it is the best choice if your budget is tight.
-The hotel features an outdoor saltwater pool and a free shuttle service from the airport and subway station.
+Its location may be problematic, but it is the best choice if your budget is tight.
+The hotel features an outdoor saltwater pool and a free shuttle from the airport and subway station.

 Is Boston a safe city?